varun7860/Arduino-projects/Frame for  the Blind/Project_description.md

 ## What it does?

-It’s an embedded device which will guide blind people about the obstacles and objects nearby as well as warn them of about dangers.
+- It’s an special device for blind people which will alert them about the nearby obstacles nearby.

-This platform will use powerful image processing Algorithms and object detection techniques that will help the blind to survive in real life time based environments.
+- The obstacle can be walls or any other object which the blind people can collide with.

+## Hardware Used

+1. Arduino Pro mini: You can use any arduino but the arduino will suit the most for this project due to its compact size.
+2. Ultrasonic Sensor (HC-SR04): This sensor will detect obstacles that are in front of the person.
+3. General purpose PCB: This will be used to the circuit and mount the arduino on it.
+4. DC Buzzer: The buzzer will beep and alert the user when the obstacle is detected.

 ## Why the Need of such device?